-If checked, then Source Insight will replace text but retain the upper and lower case of the original text.
-If not checked, then Source Insight will replace text using the case exactly as it appears in the New text box.
+If enabled, then Source Insight will replace text but retain the upper and lower case of the original text.
+If not enabled, then Source Insight will replace text using the case exactly as it appears in the New text box.
 This option is most useful when Case Sensitive is off.

 This feature lets you replace all occurrences of a word, regardless of case, and still maintain the original case.
 For example, let's say you want to replace all "abc" and "ABC" with "xyz" and "XYZ" respectively.
 Add "abc" in the Old text box, add "xyz" in the New text box.
 Disable Case Sensitive, and enable Preserve Old Case.

 Confirm Each Replacement